ufs-community/uwtools/docs/sections/user_guide/yaml/files.rst

 Glob Support
 ------------

-Use the ``!glob`` tag to specify that a source-path value should be treated as a glob pattern:
+Use the ``!glob`` tag to specify that a source-path value should be treated as a `glob <https://docs.python.org/3/library/glob.html>`_ pattern:

-Example block:
+Example config:

 .. code-block:: yaml